 Husband incorporated JDS Homes, a construction business.
 In 2006, JDS Homes purchased a parcel of land in Burr Ridge known as the Crosscreek Subdivision.
 The land was divided into 10 separate lots.
 With the exception of Lot 7, all of the lots were developed and sold.
 In 2012, respondents incorporated JDS Home Builders.
 Lot 7 is the primary asset of JDS Homes and JDS Home Builders.

-Thereafter, husband filed a Petition for Dissolution of Marriage.
+Thereafter, the husband filed a Petition for Dissolution of Marriage.

 Husband sought a declaration that the funds transferred from his parents’ trusts created valid and enforceable liens for $300,000 each against Lot 7.
 He argued that the loans were as marital liabilities subject to equitable allocation between the parties as part of the overall division of the marital estate.
 He argued that he had to pay the loans back to his parents.

-The Trial Court did not see that he had any obligation to pay these loans back to his parents.
-He presented no evidence to show any obligation to repay his parents’ trusts.
+The Trial Court did not see that he had an obligation to pay these loans back to his parents.
+He presented no evidence to show any obligation to repay his parents’ trust.

 In re Marriage of Slesser, 2019 IL App (2d) 180505 (September 10, 2019) DuPage Co.